dinhngtu/Cafenet/README.md

 # Cafenet

-Keeps your computer awake when you need to.
+Keeps your computer awake when you need it to.

 Icons stolen from [PowerToys Awake](https://github.com/microsoft/PowerToys).